What a DMV Hearing Means for You

 Getting Your License Back

-After your license is suspended, you’ll be looking to get it reinstated as soon as possible so that you can resume driving and try and put this incident behind you.
+After your license is suspended, you’ll be looking to get it reinstated as soon as possible so that you can resume driving and put this incident behind you.
 Depending on why your license was suspended, the suspension period can be 6-months for a first DUI, one year for refusing a chemical test, and two or more years for multiple DUI convictions.

 You may be able to get a restricted license, which allows limited time and place driving, such as to and from work or school and to and from medical appointments.
 You may still have to wait 30 days, pay some fees, and enroll in DUI school before you can get a restricted license.